Eschatologue/CM_wiki/docs/class/rogue/saboteur.md

 ## Explosives

 The following Explosives are available for a Saboteur rogue to learn.
-As an action, you can craft an explosive, using the amount of Cordite Charges detailed in the description.
+As an Action, you can craft an explosive, using the amount of Cordite Charges detailed in the description.
 Any explosives become inert at the end of your next long rest.

 ***Hand Bomb (1 Charge).*** Using Utilise action you can ignite the explosive and throw it at a creature you can see within 60 feet, forcing it to make a Dexterity saving throw.
 They take 2d6 Fire damage on a failed save, and half as much damage on a success.
 You add your Sneak Attack bonus to the Fire damage even if you don't meet the normal requirements.